nimzi/FunctionalProgramming/README.md

     - Well, because it is actually proven to be more **ergonomic** and as the saying goes: "There is no such thing as intuitive.
 There's only the familiar".
 Really, truely deep.
 * Why all this abstract mumbo jumbo?
 Where are the productivity gains?
     - It is true that it is not extremely clear **yet** what they are, but if nothing else we had to think less about design.
 And the setup is more flexible.
 Good abstractions are hard to come up with and we ideally would like to defer the abstraction step until we absolutely are forced to take it (or better yet have the option of making it local)
+* But didn't you say that OO and FP are complementary?
+It seems you are arguing against OO here.
+    - Not really.
+Object programming is a collection of design principles and patterns in its own right.
+Unfortunately the design philosophy it paradigms tend to be overused.
+Objects and classes are really about top level design and are about dividing a program into modules or reusable components.

 Let us explore this a little more.